Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Fine structure constant from GUP in Higher-dimensional space

 As we can see, the constraints found by our analysis are more stringent than those obtained by other physical systems from gravitational and non-gravitational sources \citep{KANAZAWA2019}.
-For instance, for the gravitational experiment, the strongest constraints have been extracted from the analysis of violation of equivalence principle, where it was shown that $\beta<10^{21}$ \citep{GHOSH2014}.
-In another way, considering constraints derived from micro-and nano-harmonic-oscillators, the constraint $\beta<10^{18}$ was imposed to deformation parameter \citep{BAWAJ2015}.
-If we assume that the fundamental scale is $l_{D}=1.6\times10^{-35}\mathrm{\mathrm{m}}$ -- here have fixed values $n=10$, $y=10^{2}$, and $\delta=5$ --, our analysis gives us the restriction to the deformation parameter $\beta<5.3\times10^{16}$.
-In another way, for $l_{D}=10^{-20}\mathrm{\mathrm{m}}$ $\left(\sim\mathcal{O}\mathrm{\left(TeV\right)}^{-1}\right)$ we get that $\beta<85$.
-Yet, for the electronic atom the intermediate length scale is $\ell=4.2\times10^{-19}\mathrm{m}.$ Below this scale, we expect the effects of Quantum Gravity to become measurable.
-We should emphasize that these constraints on $\beta$ ensure that the effects coming from GUP have not manifested themselves until currently in the fine structure constant measure.
+For instance, for the gravitational experiment, strong constraints have been extracted from the analysis of violation of the equivalence principle, where it was shown that $\beta<10^{21}$ \citep{GHOSH2014}.
+In another way, considering constraints derived from micro-and nano-harmonic-oscillators, the constraint $\beta<10^{18}$ was imposed to the deformation parameter \citep{BAWAJ2015}.
+If we assume that the fundamental scale is $l_{D}=1.6\times10^{-35}\mathrm{\mathrm{m}}$ -- for instance, keeping fixed the values $n=10$, $y=10^{2}$, and $\delta=5$ --, our analysis gives us the restriction to the deformation parameter $\beta<5.3\times10^{16}$.
+While for $l_{D}=10^{-20}\mathrm{\mathrm{m}}$ $\left(\sim\mathcal{O}\mathrm{\left(TeV/\hbar c\right)}^{-1}\right)$ we get that $\beta<85$.

+As expected, to small values of $y$, the bounds present strong dependence with $\delta$.
+Besides, to higher $\delta$-values, with $l_{D}>10^{-22}\mathrm{m}$, we found the most stringent constraints {[}see Fig. \ref{fig2}a{]}.
+On the other hand, higher $y$-values weaken the correction coming from the brane thickness and therefore make the bounds independent of spacetime codimensions {[}see Fig. \ref{fig2}b{]}.
+In its turn, for the electronic atom the intermediate length scale is $\ell=4.2\times10^{-19}\mathrm{m}.$ Below this scale, we expect the effects of Quantum Gravity to become measurable.
+We should emphasize that these constraints on $\beta$ ensure that the effects from GUP have not manifested themselves until currently in the fine structure constant measure.